Bachelor of Business Administration - emphasis in Management

 Abdalla saw NAIT’s Trades to Degrees pathway as an opportunity to fulfill his goal to earn a degree.
 The program, one of the first in North America, allows students with an approved trades credential to enter the third year of the BBA in a Management emphasis.
 NAIT’s flexible learning means Abdalla can take courses during the day, evening or online, allowing him to keep his regular job while he builds his skills.

-“Most of the trades industries are always looking to fill management positions, supervisors, project management.
-It would help a lot to have a background in both the trades and business,” says Abdalla, who expects to graduate in 2017.
+“Most of the trades industries are looking to fill management positions, supervisors, project management.
+It would help a lot to have a background in both the trades and business,” says Abdalla.

 Learning at NAIT